HomeEnterprise ITBlockchainHPE, Continental to launch blockchain-base data monetization platform for auto industry

 Preferred Source of Google

-Participants, such as manufacturers will continue storing the data in their own data centers and only share specific data sets upon purchase directly with the buyer.
+Participants, such as car manufacturers will continue storing the data in their own data centers and only share specific data sets upon purchase directly with the buyer.
 This approach gives data sovereignty to all participants in the ecosystem, while at the same time providing an efficient and secure procedure for monetizing vehicle data, said HPE.

 Advertisement